joshhus/blockchain-sw-25/howto/ibp-v2-troubleshooting.md

 - Open your Kubernetes dashboard and ensure the peer status is `Running`.
 - Open the peer node and ensure the smart contract version does not already exist on the peer and try again with the proper version.
-- If you are still experiencing problems after the node is up,  <blockchain-sw-213>[check your node logs](/docs/blockchain-sw-213?topic=blockchain-sw-213-console-icp-manage#console-icp-manage-node-logs)</blockchain-sw-213> for errors.
+- If you are still experiencing problems after the node is up,  [check your node logs](/docs/blockchain-sw-25?topic=blockchain-sw-25-console-icp-manage#console-icp-manage-node-logs) for errors.
 {: tsResolve}

 ## Why is the smart contract that I installed on the peer not listed in the UI?